-This course covers the fundamentals of commercial art.
-It is divided into four sections - lettering and layout; color and design; pictorial composition; and industrial rendering.
-The student is taught to create subject matter for advertising copy, and how to illustrate for posters, magazines and newspapers, and fashion drawing.
+This course covers all fundamentals including shading, perspective, lettering, layout, line drawing, design, color harmony and portraiture.

+The student is taught to create figures for advertising copy, and how to illustrate for posters, magazines and newspapers.
+A special feature is a course in fashion drawing.